Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences

 \subsection{Backpropagation as the differential of a KL projection map}

 Let $z$ denote the scalar output node of the computation DAG, and let $\phi:\mathbb{R}\to(0,\infty)$ be a $C^1$ output factor.
-Run one upward pass (collapsing messages at delta factors to Dirac masses at forward values) and one downward pass seeded by
+Run one upward pass, so that the messages through delta factors collapse to Dirac masses at the forward values, and then run one downward pass seeded by

 For each variable $v$ define the downward belief

 \begin{theorem}[Backpropagation as log-derivatives of downward BP messages] With the setup above, $s(z)=\phi'(z^*)/\phi(z^*)$, and for any variable $x$,